BrandonFurman/math5610/SoftwareManual/SolverRoutines/diagSolver.md

 ```
 0.25 0.4 0.5 0.5
 ```
-Note that any additional entries to the coefficient matrix will have the exact same output.
+Note that additional entries in the coefficient matrix will have the exact same output.

 **Implementation/Code:** This function is implemented as follows: